 Offer employees a variety of ways to raise concerns internally.

 All organisations should have a whistleblower hotline service to augment reporting to managers, human resources, the compliance office or legal team.
-When issues are raised, ensure that they are investigated promptly and thoroughly using tools like an incident management software.
+When issues are raised, ensure that they are investigated promptly and thoroughly using tools like an incident management software solution.

 Distribute “speak up” policies companywide.